pa-0/wcd/wcd/doc/README.txt

 lot by feedback I got via the internet.
 In March 1998 the GNU distribution license was attached.

-Later I installed Linux on my PC and that became my main development platform.
+Later I installed Linux (RedHat 5.0) on my PC and that became my main development platform.

-Because eventually most DOS users will migrate to Windows I ported wcd to Windows.
+Because eventually most DOS users will migrate to Windows I ported wcd to Windows NT.
 I started with Borland C 4.0, but changed soon to the MinGW compiler.
+The first Win32 port was ready in November 1999.

 Until wcd 3.2.1 wcd supported many compilers, but from version 4.0.0 the main focus will be on GNU C compiler and tools.
 The DOS 16 bit version cannot keep